Mein Tou Dekhoonga

-Mein Tou Dekhoonga (Urdu: میں تو دیکھونگا, literal English translation: "I will see it") is a sociopolitical song single from the Pakistani pop rock band Strings, released on April 4, 2011.
+"Mein Tou Dekhoonga" is a sociopolitical song single from the Pakistani pop rock band Strings, released on 4 April 2011.
 The song is written and produced by the band founder, lead guitarist and vocalist Bilal Maqsood.
 The music video of the single "Main Tou Dekhoonga" is directed by Jamshed Mehmood.

 Music video

-The music video is directed by Jamshed Mehmood (Jami) and is produced by azadfilms co.
+The music video is directed by Jamshed Mehmood (Jami) and is produced by Azadfilms co.